dpinela/DeathsDoor.ItemChanger/README.md

   points that are not doors are disabled; exiting to the main menu and returning will always return the player to Hall of Doors or to an open door, in order to prevent softlocks.
+- If any pickups were replaced with a different item, the pink key beside Grey Crow is obtainable without having to watch the initial Grey Crow cutscene first, so that getting all three Giant Souls or the Truth Ending does not make it permanently unreachable.
 - If placed with this mod, the pink Ancient Tablet of Knowledge exists as a single item instead of in 3 shards, for symmetry with the other tablets.
 The three owl locations can still be changed